 Have the authors of these articles never witnessed someone sick with chemo?
 Or had a family member with a terminal diagnosis but the will to live?
 With a course of chemo sometimes costing tens of thousands of pounds a month and this usually being given in combination with other very pricey drugs, not to mention those to stop the body’s rejection of them, those to help with their ‘side’-effects, the many hospital admissions, blood transfusions, neutropenia injections, blood tests, scans and the rest of it, conventional cancer treatment could never be called cheap.

 We somehow got the cash together and packed for a leap in the dark, when most of us were weak, ill, and running on very low reserve tanks.
-Too much of our precious energy had been wasted on trying to convince friends and family, not to mention our oncologists (though I didn’t bother, seeing as there had been no contact whatsoever since his surgical colleague had delivered the bad news) that what we had chosen to do was valid and in fact the most responsible thing that we could do under the circumstances – to try to save ourselves, heal and take responsibility for that healing.
+Too much of our precious energy had been wasted on trying to convince friends and family, not to mention our oncologists (though I didn’t, there had been no contact at all since his surgical colleague had delivered the bad news) that what we had chosen to do was valid and in fact the most responsible thing that we could do under the circumstances – to try to save ourselves, heal and take responsibility for that healing.

 Like some sort of cancer Trip Advisor, we had nothing to go on but personal testimonial.
 We rang around, we all knew each other, or of each other.
 We’d all heard of each other’s cases, our cancers, our prognoses, the successes, the not so successful, the often shocking tales of medical blunders and downright fuck-ups.
 Of course, we love our health service, but when it hurts you, in more ways than one, many uncomfortable questions arise.
 Increasing numbers of cancer patients are asking these questions and not getting the answers they need and deserve.

-There’s an enormous amount of crap on the internet about Mexican Cancer Clinics.
-One video, comments disallowed, shows one ‘brave’ breast cancer patient, successfully treated in the UK, heading out to Tijuana to reveal the great sham for what it is.
-How we giggled about her shaving her head (her hair only just having grown back after full dose chemo) because this was going to make her look convincing, as if there was any need for subterfuge.
+There’s an enormous amount of misinformation on the internet about Mexican Cancer Clinics.
+One video, comments disallowed, shows one breast cancer patient, successfully treated in the UK, heading out to Tijuana to reveal the great sham for what it is.
+How we giggled about her shaving her head (her hair only just having grown back after full dose chemo) because this was going to make her look convincing.
 The joke being that hair loss is not inevitable with the low-dose chemo used out here.
 We see her visiting some dodgy-looking places and talking to a group of Americans who were, as she insisted on calling it ‘seeking salvation’ in Mexico.
 Salvation no, medical treatment, yes.
+I’m sure there are charlatans and bad practice here like everywhere, but doctors in Mexico are doing what it is legal in their country to do, however this is perceived by mainstream medicine.

-On entry there are large signs telling you that guns are illegal in Mexico, surprising to the newcomer, having heard all about dangerous Mexico with its thousands of disappearances, homicides, drug cartels and corruption, but feeling a very long way from the positive experiences of so many medical tourists.
+On entry there are large signs telling you that guns are illegal in Mexico, surprising to the newcomer, having heard about the very real dangers of the parts of Mexico blighted by the cartels – the thousands of disappearances, homicides and corruption, all feeling a very long way from the positive experiences of so many medical tourists.

 I never expected my cancer diagnosis would bring me here; I knew nothing of this land that gave me the gift of hope, other than the cultural stereotypes: the doll in Mexican costume in an oval plastic tube; the South London restaurant I used to frequent in the early 90s selling fajitas; waitresses in Sombreros with shots of Tequila in bullet belts.
 I wanted and needed to learn more.

-Yes, I’m an idealist, but somehow here you can feel revolution, like the music, it’s in the air, if only in the one revolutionary stance that I can pretend to understand, that which my doctor and his many colleagues take when it comes to medicine, a small but determined fist raised against the multi-billion dollar might of the pharmaceutical machine.
-Somehow more than a border, La Linea seems to cut the Americas in two, a straining dyke holding back the flood of Americanisation.
+I’m an idealist, but somehow here you can feel revolution, like the music, it’s in the air, if only in the one revolutionary stance that I can pretend to understand, that which my cancer comrades take when it comes to medicine, a small but determined fist raised against the multi-billion dollar might of the pharmaceutical machine.

-Before long we were shown into Dr Muñoz’s office.
+Before long we were shown into Dr M’s office.
 He greeted us warmly and put us both at our ease.
 In front of him on his desk was the account of my illness, which he had asked for and I had emailed.
 I could see that certain parts of it were picked out in highlighter.
 Someone, if not he himself, had actually read it!
 Wow!
 That was the first indication of how I was about to be treated – as a whole person with a story.
-We were introduced to the other two doctors, Dr Mancilla, his partner and the younger Dr Robinson.

 I was then shown into to the main IV treatment room, where all the patients were sitting in large comfy recliners, a nurses’ station looking on.
 Steve was curious to hear what Dr Muñoz had said.
 As I told him, a nurse came to insert a cannula and take blood.
 As well as the usual tests that show tumour markers and blood count, I was to have a complete blood profile, and a large sample was for the ‘Greek test’, a chemo-sensitivity test performed by a Greek oncologist, accessible privately in the UK, which shows not only which chemo drugs will be most effective in an individual cancer, but also which other substances, pharmaceutical and natural, will be effective in killing your cancer cells.
 An expensive test, but one which could surely save a fortune.

 I’m not sure if it was then, but if not it was very soon afterwards that I had blood taken for dendritic cell therapy, a relatively new and potent immune therapy, which ‘wakes up’ a part of the immune system, enabling it to recognise the cancer as ‘other’.
-We then saw Dr Sanchez, also a nutritionist and Dr Munoz’s wife.
-We went through the diet sheets, and Steve said, ‘This is exactly what we eat at home.’
+We then saw Dr S, and went through the diet sheets with her, and Steve said, ‘This is exactly what we eat at home.’
 ‘You’re doing a very good job,’ she said.
 No bullshit about diet not mattering here then.
 We exchanged glances.

 Treatment started, straight away, first off, EDTA chelation, to bind up and carry heavy metals and toxins from the bloodstream, used by the British in WW2 after gas attacks and also to undo lead poisoning suffered in industry, while also dissolving arterial plaque.
 I sat back and relaxed for the first time in what seemed like ages, again feeling tears of relief and gratitude coming to my eyes.
 My first impression had been entirely positive.
 Steve went to the café and got me organic buckwheat pancakes with strawberries and a green juice.
 I sent a photo of the food to Mum saying, ‘I’m in my medical paradise.’
 And that’s exactly how it felt.